chiharuyasu/pharmacy-beta-/README.md

 - **Admin Dashboard:** Manage products, view orders, scan barcodes, and update inventory.
 - **Product Management:** Add, edit, and delete products with rich metadata.
 - **Order Management:** View and manage all customer orders.
+- **Admin profile photo:** Admins can also set and update a circular profile photo in the header.

 ---